 Northumberland OPP weekend briefs:

-Northumberland OPP officers also investigated six accidental 911 calls, 14 motor vehicle collisions, 47 traffic related complaints and conducted four RIDE programs over this weekend.
+Northumberland OPP officers also investigated nine accidental 911 calls, 10 motor vehicle collisions and 63 traffic related complaints over this weekend.